-Listen to local financial advisors Kevin Korhorn, Josh Gregory and Mike Bernard discuss current financial planning issues and answer your financial questions.
+Listen to local Certified Financial Planners™ Kevin Korhorn, Josh Gregory and Mike Bernard discuss current financial planning issues and answer your financial questions.

 Join us for a weekly discussion about financial topics that impact you: saving for retirement, planning for college, managing your investments, tax planning, insurance, good financial habits for small businesses, what you need to know about Medicare, and much more.

 Social Security is an extremely important financial benefit, but it is also extremely confusing.
 Make sure you don’t inadvertently penalize your Social Security by taking the wrong steps in your financial life.
 We will tell you what Social Security traps to watch out for in this episode of Wise Money!

 What's The Best Investment Strategy?

 What’s the best overall investment strategy?
 How did you decide what to invest in within your 401(k), and how should you invest your IRA’s, Roth’s, 529 plans, and other accounts?
 We will help you decide what is best for your financial plan in this episode of Wise Money!

 Is it possible to pay tax on capital gains if you never sold any investments?
 The answer is yes due to the different types of capital gains there are on various investments.
 We'll help you understand this unique circumstance, and let you know how to avoid it in this episode of Wise Money!

 Where to Get Money From in a Crisis